 composition and the presence of phytates, which bind to minerals and reduce their bioavailability, are more critical determinants of phosphorus retention than storage conditions alone.
 On the other hand, the consistent levels of zinc and phosphorus across both storage methods underscore the need for additional research into the mechanisms governing the retention of these minerals.
 Such investigations could explore the effects of soil fertility and crop management practices on mineral bioavailability and storage stability (Adeyemi et al., 2020; Melo et al., 2018).

-3.8 Effects of Pelletized Clove and West Africa Black Pepper Oils on Anti-Nutrients Level of Cowpea Grains
+3.8 Effects of Pelletized Clove and West African Black Pepper Oils on Anti-Nutrient Levels of Cowpea Grains

-Oxalate levels of stored cowpea grains with clove oil resulted in a substantial reduction in decreasing from 0.42% in the untreated control to 0.15% at the highest dosage of 0.75, Table 8.
+Oxalate levels of stored cowpea grains with clove oil resulted in a substantial reduction, decreasing from 0.42% in the untreated control to 0.15% at the highest dosage of 0.75, Table 8.
 Similarly, tannins dropped significantly, from 1.59% in the control to 0.71% at the 1.00 dosage, and trypsin inhibitors were reduced from 0.61% to 0.43% under the same treatment Table 8.
-The application of pelletized clove oil to cowpea grains has proven highly effective in reducing several anti-nutritional factors Table 8, thereby enhancing their nutritional quality, these reductions demonstrate clove oil's effectiveness in mitigating compounds that hinder nutrient absorption.
-This findings aligning with (Achuba and Ja-anni, 2018; El-Banna et al., 2023) who stated that essentials oils have the potential to enhance food quality.
+The application of pelletized clove oil to cowpea grains has proven highly effective in reducing several anti-nutritional factors Table 8, thereby enhancing their nutritional quality.
+These reductions demonstrate clove oil's effectiveness in mitigating compounds that hinder nutrient absorption.
+These findings align with (Achuba and Ja-anni, 2018; El-Banna et al., 2023), who stated that essential oils have the potential to enhance food quality.

 West African Black Pepper oil also exhibited a strong capacity to lower anti-nutritional factors Table 8.
 Oxalates decreased from 0.41% in control to 0.18% at dosages of 0.50 and 0.75 (Prob. of F < 0.0001).
 Tannins showed a significant drop, from 1.82% in the control to 0.83% at a 0.50 dosage, while trypsin inhibitors were reduced from 0.62% to 0.43% at the 1.00 dosage Table 8.
 These findings confirm WABP oil’s potential to improve the nutritional profile of cowpea grains (Berlinsky et al., 2015; Alam, 2023).
-Saponin levels lower from 0.39% in the control to 0.02% at the 0.75 dosage, while WABP oil reduced them from 0.38% to 0.01% at a 0.25 dosage.
+Saponin levels were lower from 0.39% in the control to 0.02% at the 0.75 dosage, while WABP oil reduced them from 0.38% to 0.01% at a 0.25 dosage.

 Table 8.
-Effects of Pelletized Clove and West Africa Black Pepper Oils on Anti-Nutrients Level of Cowpea Grains
+Effects of Pelletized Clove and West African Black Pepper Oils on Anti-Nutrient Levels of Cowpea Grains